choderalab/perses/examples/protein-neq-switching/README.md

-# Run neq switching for a protein mutation
+# Run neq switching for a protein mutation (ALA->ASP dipeptide)
-1. First generate a pickled htf
+1. First generate a pickled htf.
+An example htf is present in `2/`.
+The code to generate one:
 ```python
 import pickle
 import os